timnguyen/balanced-docs/overview/rev1/guides/taxes.rst

 - \- Their identifying information
 - \- Contact information
-- \- Balanced's address and phone number as the Filer, 4. but also indicating the Marketplace and Marketplace contact information
+- \- Balanced's address and phone number as the Filer, (see Section 4. of the 1099k form) but also indicating the Marketplace and Marketplace contact information
 - \- The Gross amount of 2013 sales
 - \- Monthly breakdown of sales volume for 2013
 - \- A note for sellers to contact us to correct any discrepancies they notice